The Geospatial Council of Australia

 Spatial Digital Twins

-• Encourage and promote the advancement of SDT knowledge
+• Encourage and promote the advancement of digital twin knowledge

-• Establish the Geospatial Council as an effective, trusted and well recognised organisation and hub for surveying and spatial sciences and other Digital Twin experts in Australia
+• Establish the Geospatial Council as an effective, trusted and well recognised organisation and hub for geospatial sciences and other Digital Twin experts in Australia

 • Facilitate inclusive and collaborative partnerships – locally, nationally and globally

-• Foster and strengthen information sharing among SDT-SIG Member Agencies, and with government, community, industry and private sectors
+• Foster and strengthen information sharing among SDT-SIG members, and with government, community, industry and private sectors